nextzen/nextzen.js/README.md

 npm test
 ```

- Keep in mind that you will need to set BROWSERSTACK_USERNAME, BROWSERSTACK_KEY [in your node env](https://github.com/browserstack/karma-browserstack-example#browserstack-configuration) before your test.
+Keep in mind that you will need to set `BROWSERSTACK_USERNAME`, `BROWSERSTACK_KEY` [in your node env](https://github.com/browserstack/karma-browserstack-example#browserstack-configuration) before your test.

+## Future Plans

+We plan to use this repo to showcase the suite of Mapzen products, working in harmony together with easily shareable URLs.

+* Mapzen Search to center the map
+* Mapzen Turn-by-Turn to show multimodal directions
+* Additional Tangram styles for the map